Bi-Coloured-Python-Rock-Snake/creature/README.md

 **Context managers**

-Functions are not the only thing you can come across, sometimes you have to deal with context managers too. greenhack can map async context managers to the sync ones.
+Functions are not the only thing you can come across, sometimes you have to deal with context managers too. creature can map async context managers to the sync ones.
 Here is how it is done:

 ```python